CodingMadness/Hexa.NET.ImGui/Hexa.NET.ImGui/README.md

-﻿A .NET wrapper for the Dear ImGui library.
+﻿A modern and up-to-date (C#.NET) wrapper for the Dear ImGui library.